TeeworldsBotLib/TeeworldsBotLib/README.md

 - It should be hot reloadable.

 The whole thing would be pure, without side effects.
 There is no networking.
 There is no IO.
-There is no context needed of what happend before or after.
+There is no context needed of what happened before or after.
 It is basically turn based teeworlds.
 Given the current inputs/velocity/world what is the best move for this tick.

 Sample of a current implementation of a bot that should be outdated by this new api.